 By the time a baby is about 2 weeks old, their liver is more effective at processing bilirubin, so jaundice often corrects itself by this age without causing any harm.

 In a small number of cases, jaundice can be the sign of an underlying health condition.
 This is often the case if jaundice develops shortly after birth (within the first 24 hours).

 How common is newborn jaundice?

-Jaundice is 1 of the most common conditions that can affect newborn babies.
+Jaundice is one of the most common conditions that can affect newborn babies.